loco-luca/Calculator-C/README.md

-Your normal calculator program usin C programing language
+Your normal calculator program using C programing language